dlight-js/dlight/packages/core/dlight/README.md

 # Getting Started
 ## Installation
 To create a new dlight.js project, you can use the create-dlightjs CLI package, which provides a quick and easy way to set up a new project with all the necessary files and dependencies.
 The latest version of dlight.js is installed by default using Vite.
-If you prefer to use a different project tooling, such as Parcel or any other tool that supports Babel, you can use the `babel-plugin-dlight` plugin or `babel-preset-dlight` preset to build a dlight.js project.
+If you prefer to use a different project tooling, such as Parcel or any other tool that supports Babel, you can use the `babel-preset-dlight` preset to build a dlight.js project.
 To create a new dlightjs project, simply run the following command in your terminal:
 ```shell
 npm create dlightjs@latest
 ```